Can positive life lessons effect slow learners, positively?

 Bob was a reader, who knew a lot about everything

-Saying all that, I was nowhere near the reader that my oldest brother Bob was, and is.
+Saying all that, I was nowhere near the reader that my oldest brother Bob was.
 The elders in the church would always ask the high school aged Robert Campbell about his opinion on what a bible verse was about, because they knew he could give them an intelligent, and well-considered answer, even at that young age.
 He could do so because he read, voraciously.
 There didn’t seem to be a topic of discussion that Bob couldn’t engage in intelligently about, because he had already read much about the subject.

 Terry was dynamic, creative, and funny

 I couldn’t hold a candle to my brother Terry’s sharp mind and creative skills, on display at an early age, when he wrote and directed the fifth grade play about Sir Francis Drake.
-His writing, speaking, sense of humour, acting, and directorial talents later served him well as a pastor, and more so as an athletic, and professional management, coach and teacher.
+His writing, speaking, sense of humor, acting, and directorial talents later served him well as a pastor, and more so as an athletic, and professional management, coach and teacher.

 Sandee was the leader and the artist among us.